Writer | Script Editor | Author

 John recently wrote two episodes for the Seven Productions show A Place To Call Home for Foxtel, as well as finishing a novel manuscript and developing an original television series.

-John’s new novel “The Woman From Saint-Germain” will publish with Simon & Schuster in early 2019.
+John’s bestselling novel “The Woman From Saint-Germain” published with Simon & Schuster in 2019.
+His second novel is due to publish in 2020.

 For enquiries about John Lonie's publication, audio, film and TV rights please contact Jeanne Ryckmans: firstname.lastname@example.org